Goldilocks and the three bears shoebox stories!

 HAVE ADVENTURES!

 Allow your children to run around and make discoveries.
-Use touch, and experience the beautiful colours that nature has to offer.
+Please encourage them to use touch, and experience the beautiful colours that nature has to offer.

 A NICE ACTIVITY TO DO!

-When you are back a home and stuck for something to do with your kids, how about checking your recycling and having a go at the activity coming up next?
+When you are back at home and stuck for something to do with your kids, how about checking your recycling and having a go at the activity coming up next?

 CRAFT A FAMILIAR STORY!

-In this post, I will be recreating a kid’s familiar story known as Goldilocks and the Three Bears using a shoebox and some cardboard inner tubes.
+In this post, I will recreate a kid’s favourite story Goldilocks and the Three Bears using a shoebox and some cardboard inner tubes.

 We will be crafting shoebox stories in a fun animated way.